These are some of the people that founded PLRI.

 Andrew Hunter became interested in sex workers rights while a university student.
-He became a volunteer at the Prostitutes Collective in Melbourne in the late 80's and later worked as a consultant with the International Aids Alliance before gaining a position as co-ordinator of the Asia Pacific Network of Sex Workers.
+He became a volunteer at the Prostitutes Collective in Melbourne in the late 80's and later worked as a consultant with the International Aids Alliance before gaining his current position as co-ordinator of the Asia Pacific Network of Sex Workers based in Bangkok.

 4. The Michael Kirby Centre for Public health and Human Rights, Monash University Medical School, Australia

-Prof Loff is an ethicist specializing in public health.
+Associate Porfessor Dr Bebe Loff is a distinguished medical ethicist specializing in public health.
 She has provided support to sex worker self organising since the 1970's.

 Court-based research: collaborating with the justice system to enhance STI services for vulnerable women in the US http://t.co/3vEaFQVO

 The fractal queerness of non-heteronormative migrant #sexworkers in the UK by Nick Mae http://t.co/X7oGFeDI

 'only 31% of the sample of indirect sex workers reported having been engaged in commercial sex in the last 12 months'

 Old but good.
 Violence and Exposure to HIV among #sexworkers in Phnom Penh http://t.co/rkrRGiBa

 Someone is Wrong on the Internet: #sex workers' access to accurate information http://t.co/aMSXhygd